 Financial planning needs

-The town’s recent RWMP update estimated that it will cost $640 million to care for the town’s storm sewer pipes, culverts, creeks, shorelines, ponds, ditches and harbours over the next 30 years.
+The town’s recent RWMP update estimated that it will cost $732 million to care for the town’s storm sewer pipes, culverts, creeks, shorelines, ponds, ditches and harbours over the next 30 years, including program administration.
 Aging infrastructure and the impact of climate change drive the need for improvements.

 The town needs funds to support ongoing renewal and rehabilitation work and improvements to help adapt to climate change over the next 30 years, including:

-• $34.1 million to assess, repair and renew the storm sewer system
+- $72.8 million to repair and renew the storm sewer system and monitor culverts

-• $29.6 million to implement infrastructure upgrades to protect flood plain areas alongside various creeks.
+- $35.8 million to implement infrastructure upgrades to protect flood plain areas alongside various creeks

-• $34.7 million for drainage improvements in south Oakville neighbourhoods
+- $58.8 million for ditch renewal and drainage improvements in south Oakville neighbourhoods

 More information on the town’s strategy for addressing this funding shortfall is available on the Stormwater Fee Feasibility Study page.